Skip to main content

 Here is a quick rundown of each library you are installing, in case you have never encountered them:

-- The mock library is used for testing Python code by replacing parts of your system with mock objects.
-NOTE: The
+• The mock library is used for testing Python code by replacing parts of your system with mock objects.
+NOTE: The mock library is part of unittest if you are using Python 3.3 or greater.
+If you are using an older version, please install the backport mock library.

-or other third-party libraries such as pytest to achieve the same results, but I prefer nose‘s assertion methods. - The requests library greatly simplifies HTTP calls in Python.
+• The nose library extends the built-in Python unittest module to make testing easier.
+You can use unittest or other third-party libraries such as pytest to achieve the same results, but I prefer nose‘s assertion methods.

 For this tutorial, you will be communicating with a fake online API that was built for testing - JSON Placeholder.
 Before you write any tests, you need to know what to expect from the API.